-The number of meetings held by the Board of Directors including meetings of the committees of the Board and the number of meetings attended by each of the Directors during the financial year ended 30 June 2018 were as follows:
+The number of meetings held by the Board of Directors including meetings of the committees of the Board and the number of meetings attended by each of the Directors during the financial year ended 30 June 2019 were as follows:

-Full meeting s of Directors Audit & Go committees - overnance, eration
+Full meeting ull meetings of Directors committees - overnance, eration

-Α В Α В
+Α В А В

-Kenneth Baxter 13 13 3 3
+Fred Grimwade 12 12 3 3

-David Brown 13 13
+David Brown 12 12

-David Kiggins 13 13 3 3
+David Kiggins 12 11 3 3

-Fred Grimwade 13 13 3 3

-Vance Stazzonelli 4 4
+Vance Stazzonelli 12 12

+Kenneth Baxter (resigned 29 October 20 18) 4 4 2 2

-- A = Meetings held during the time the director held office or was a member of the Committee during the year. - B = Meetings attended. - = Attended 4 meetings as Managing Director after appointment on 22 February 2018.
-The prior 9 meetings were attended as Chief Executive Officer. - = Not a member of the relevant Committee.
+A = Meetings held during the time the director held office or was a member of the Committee during the year.

+B = Meetings attended.

+= Not a member of the relevant Committee.